phamnam2003/challenges/tech/k8s/ingress/README.md

 - Must have [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to satisfy the Ingress.
 - You may need tp deploy an Ingress Controller such as [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/).
+- Make sure you have configuration your application service running with CLUSTERIP.

 ## Type of Ingress